Fundamentals of Co-Design

 Why do this course?

-This course offers a practical understanding of how to effectively engage communities, colleagues and other stakeholders using co-design methods.
+This course offers a practical understanding of how to effectively engage people with lived and professional experience using co-design methods.
 You'll learn how to apply co-design at various scales, from individual workshops to organisation-wide initiatives.

 You'll gain concrete tools, ideas and frameworks for applying co-design to your own work, as well as a deeper appreciation of the benefits and considerations of taking a more creative and participatory approach to shared challenges.